codeoffun2/Indian-Act/index.markdown

 How did this affect the first nations? <br> </p>

 <p style="font-size:18px"> <span>
 Many First Nations were affected during this act because many traditions and cultures were forgotten.
+They were unable to express their true identities.
+One of the many traditions and spirits losts was their hair because the British found it as weird.
 They also had to give up their children to let them go to residential schools.

                                  </span>

      <p style="font-size:20px; border-width:3px; border-style:solid; border-color:#FFFFFF; padding: 1em;">